revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Advantage on HP rolls

 Whenever you go up a level and are rolling for HPs, roll with advantage with your DM.
-(Depending on your results the DM may choose to give you another additional roll.)
+(Depending on your results the DM may choose to give you another additional reroll.)

 ### Optional: Ancestry